 The fire department is very active in the community by reaching out and helping in time of need.
-They have blood drives and other events to help out when needed.
-The fire department and the Salvation Army have a "Share-A-Toy" Program that hands out toys for families that may need help through the holiday season.
-They accept toys all year long.
+The fire department has a "Share-A-Toy" Program that hands out toys for families that may need help through the holiday season.

-We also have a Christmas Open House which is scheduled the Friday, Saturday, and Sunday before Christmas.
-Come and meet and get your picture taken with Santa and Mrs. Santa at our Christmas Open House.
+We also have a Christmas Open House which is scheduled the Friday & Saturday before Christmas.
+Come and meet the firefighters and get your picture taken with Santa and Mrs. Santa at our Christmas Open House.

 Who are the members of a fire department?
 Many are new residents looking for a way to become involved in their community.
 Others are long time Alvin residents who have been involved for years!
 Not sure if you will fit in?
 Think again!
 You may be surprised to learn that Alvin Fire Department members are homemakers, engineers, college students, truck drivers, managers, salesperson, mail carriers and almost any other profession you can think of.
 And the fire department is not just for men, women have served in many capacities from firefighting to driving fire trucks.
 If you are interested in this opportunity and live in Alvin or in the surrounding area, you are invited to apply as a member at Fire Station #1 at 302 West House Street, or by calling 281-331-7688 or email email@example.com or firstname.lastname@example.org.
 Joining the Alvin Volunteer Fire Department has proved to be an extremely rewarding experience for those who belong!
 The Alvin Volunteer Fire Department is looking for a few good men and women.
 It is never too late to get involved and make a difference!